SurajSinghChauhan/SurajSinghChauhan/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=SurajSinghChauhan.SurajSinghChauhan)

-I am currently a student and a programmer.
+I am a Fullstack developer at fintech Company, had knowledge of Adtech too as worked previously with Tsunisia team.
 I love programming, drawing and traveling.

-As a Student i enjoy discovering and learning new things and try to utilise and contribute on open source projects.
+As a developer i enjoy discovering and learning new things and try to utilise and contribute on open source projects.

 <img align="right"  src="https://github.com/SurajSinghChauhan/How_toAdd_img_TO_GITHUB/blob/main/work1.jpg" width="408" height="318"/>